 System V is the classic boot process that has been used in Unix and Unix-like systems such as Linux since about 1983.
-It consists of a small program, init, that sets up basic programs such as login (via getty) and runs a script.
+It consists of a small program, init, that sets up basic processes such as login (via getty) and runs a script.
 This script, usually named rc, controls the execution of a set of additional scripts that perform the tasks required to initialize the system.

-The init program is controlled by the /etc/inittab file and is organized into run levels that can be run by the user:
+The init program is controlled by the /etc/inittab file and is organized into run levels that can be chosen by the user.
+In LFS, they are used as follows:

 - 0 halt

 - 1 Single user mode

-- 2 Multiuser, without networking
+- 2 User definable

 - 3 Full multiuser mode

 - 4 User definable

 - 5 Full multiuser mode with display manager

 - 6 reboot